-Walnut Creek is a decidedly white-collar city, with fully 92.02% of the workforce employed in white-collar jobs, well above the national average.
+Walnut Creek is a decidedly white-collar city, with fully 92.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Walnut Creek is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Walnut Creek who work in management occupations (17.67%), sales jobs (11.61%), and office and administrative support (10.18%).
+There are especially a lot of people living in Walnut Creek who work in management occupations (17.78%), sales jobs (11.41%), and business and financial occupations (9.94%).

 Also of interest is that Walnut Creek has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.07% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Walnut Creek, however, is that residents on average have to contend with a long commute, spending on average 31.63 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.